 - Appendix G. Glossary

 A tenant is an organizational unit and at least one tenant must exist.
-A tenant can be created with the Tenants tab.
+A tenant can be created with the Tenants page.
 The first (admin level) user of the tenant is created at the same time.
 If any vCloud Director Import sources are defined, the tenant's credentials can be set.
-A tenant record, related tenant Integration Settings, and the user record are added to the database when you click .button in the home page
+A tenant record, related tenant Integration Settings, and the user record are added to the database when you click .button in the

 A tenant's details can be edited through Customer Code, which is set when you create a tenant, can be viewed in the Details tab.
 All users that are associated to the tenant are visible in the Users tab.
 Tenant level Integration settings are available in the Integration tab. vCloud Director credentials, and also additional vCloud Director imports, can be set here.
 The tenant administrator can subsequently set the updated vCloud Director password when required, using the change facility on their home page vCloud Director Infrastructure tree view node.
-Tenant level theming can be carried out in the Themes tab..
+Tenant level theming can be carried out in the Theme tab..
 A tenant's

 You can also use an API to create tenants.
 A PowerShell script is provided as a starting point for automating the creation of tenants and their users.
 It makes use of the Front Office SDK to call the public web services.